dsw7/MetAromatic/README.md

 ## Running Met-aromatic jobs in the terminal
 The easiest means of performing Met-aromatic calculations is to run jobs in a terminal session.
 The simplest query follows:
 ```
-$ python runner.py --code 1rcy
+$ python runner.py --ai --code 1rcy
 ```
-This will yield the following results:
+Here, `--ai` specifies that we want to run a single aromatic interaction calculation.
+The query will yield the following results:
 ```
 ARO        POS        MET        POS        NORM       MET-THETA  MET-PHI
 ===========================================================================